lbroetto/Protein_Frequency_Exploratory_Data_Analysis/README.md

 ### If you use this analysis script in your research, please cite:

+**Article:**
 Broetto, L. (2026).
+Exploring the Molecular Basis of Potassium Usnate Activity Against Staphylococcus warneri Persistence and Resistance Through Protein Interaction Networks and Molecular Docking. *Network Modeling Analysis in Health Informatics and Bioinformatics*. https://doi.org/10.1007/s13721-026-00767-7

+**Software (this version):**
-Computational Script for Exploratory data analysis of proteins frequencies (v1.0.0) [Computer software].
-Zenodo. https://doi.org/10.5281/zenodo.18473346
+Broetto, L. (2026).
+Computational Script for Exploratory data analysis of proteins frequencies (v1.1.0) Version associated with published article [Computer software].
+Zenodo. https://doi.org/10.5281/zenodo.XXXXXXXX

 or